What is a Key Performance Indicator (KPI)?

 What makes a good KPI?

-- KPIs should be aligned with the overall business strategy and outcomes.
-The overarching business strategy should be what informs your KPIs.
+- Business-aligned: KPIs should be aligned with your overall business strategy and outcomes.
 For example, let's say your business has a goal to increase monthly recurring revenue (MRR) by 20% by the end of the fiscal year (a high-level KPI).
 If you’re on the sales team, your KPI might be to increase inbound leads by 50% by the end of Q3 (a low-level KPI).
-Your KPI contributes to the overall business goal because new leads = revenue potential.
+Your performance indicator contributes to the overall business goal because new leads = revenue potential.

-- KPIs should be realistic.
+- Realistic: KPIs should be realistic.
 Good advice is to start small.
-Big, lofty KPIs—while they might look good on paper—aren’t doing you or your team any favours if they’re unrealistic from the get-go.
+Big, lofty KPIs—while they might look good on paper—aren’t doing you or your team any favors if they’re unrealistic from the get-go.

 Let’s take a look at a KPI example of a bad one versus a good one.

-Here’s a bad KPI: Make a lot of money this year.
+Here’s an example of a bad KPI: Make a lot of money this year.

 Why is this a bad KPI?
 To start, it’s incredibly vague.
 Is “a lot of money” $10K or $1M?
 There are no definitive actions that you can tie to your KPI if you don’t have a specific amount you’re working towards, there’s no ‘goal post’ (i.e. a defined amount) to know you’ve hit your target, and there’s no metric to attribute to it so you can track your progress.